Check these shower cleaning hacks to help you keep your bathroom sparkling, clean, and fresh.

 3 Things to Consider Before Cleaning Your Shower

 Here are a few tips that are sure to make your life easier and your shower cleaner.

 1. Remove all Loose Items

 Before you begin any cleaning, remove items that are in your way.
 Shampoo bottles, soap dispensers, and luffas have no place in your shower while you are trying to clean it.

 Cleaning around these items is lazy and will ensure a still-dirty shower.
-Move these items out of the shower, wipe them down as necessary, then focus attention on your bare shower.
+Move these items out of the shower, wipe them down as necessary, then focus your attention on your bare shower.

 2. Use the Step-by-Step Method